-Are you a foodie extraordinaire who has always wanted to start a food truck business in Canada but have no idea where to begin?
-Applying for business visa for Canada immigration thought the Start-up Visa Program will not only allow you to bring your dreams to life but will also give you and your family Canadian permanent residence.
+Are you a foodie extraordinaire who has always wanted to start a food truck business in Canada but has no idea where to begin?
+Applying for a business visa for Canadian immigration through the Start-up Visa Program will not only allow you to bring your dreams to life but will also give you and your family Canadian permanent residence.

 Canada’s food truck and street vendor industry is thriving, and according to Ibis World, Canada’s street vendor industry is currently worth $325 million, with approximately 2,093 businesses creating 2,483 jobs in the sector.
 This includes:

 - Traditional street vendors;

 - Industrial catering vehicles;

 - As well as others, such as mobile snack and refreshment stands, coffee carts, ice-cream truck vendors, and nonalcoholic beverage stands, to name a few.

 Despite a decline in the expected growth of the food truck industry since the pandemic, the market forecast trends have projected that there will be a 0.2% increase in 2020, which is expected to climb over the next 5 years as the domestic economy recovers from the effects of current pandemic.
 With new procedures that need to be put in place in the food-service industry, running a food truck business could be a smarter business investment as you won't be affected in the same ways that a restaurant may be due to social distancing requirements, not to mention lower overheads.

 Based on the Government financial performance reports of the mobile food-service sector in 2018, food truck businesses can expect an average revenue of over $155,000 per annum with a start-up cost of around $40,000 and $200,00.
 This means that with a good business plan and the right product and location, you could be pulling in a clear profit as early as your second year.